The Public Is Thems That Pays

 So who is left.
 Well, the only folks left to control the state clerks directly — before they start tapping the public bank account to pursue Restrictionism — are the presiding judges.

 So it is that we in the press could use some help from presiding judges who have indeed, in some state courts, intervened to enforce First Amendment access.
-But where they wave the matter off to the clerk, which is more common, that powerful civil servant will most times start tapping the public account in the name of Restriction.
+But where they wave the matter off to the clerk, which is more common, that powerful civil servant will most times start tapping the public account in the name of Restrictionism.

 And by the time the fight gets into federal court, the spigot is open wide and the public’s precious coins are draining away.
 So on behalf of the public and the press, I am asking the presiding judges of state courts, those who have not already done so, to get their clerks under control.